scarletti-ben/StickyNotes/README.md

 Reduced functionality to reduce visual clutter and be fit for sharing, and altered cloud storage to be a simple share function via `One Time Link` (`OTL`).

+Docstrings for functions auto-generated so I assume some issues.

 # Features
 - Notes are autosaved to `localstorage`
 - Notes load from `localstorage` when page loads